 When Is Filing for Bankruptcy the Right Choice?

 When considering your options for getting out of debt, should you try to avoid bankruptcy?
-Remember: there is no shame in filing for bankruptcy if you really need to get out of crushing debt.
+Remember: there is no shame in filing for bankruptcy if you really need to get out of overwhelming debt.
 Filing for bankruptcy can be a good option if you:

 - Have Lost a Major Income Source and Can’t Get Creditors to Extend Your Repayment Dates.
 If you or your significant other have recently become unemployed and are unable to make your monthly minimum debt payments on top of meeting basic living expenses, bankruptcy may be a viable option.

-- Have Reached Your Credit Limit.
+- Have reached your credit limit.
 If you’re close to hitting the limit on what you can borrow and don’t see a path to paying your debt down, then you may have no other choice but to file for bankruptcy.

-- Creditors Are Taking Forceful Tactics to Recover Money Owed.
-If your creditors are taking legal action against you to recover debt—such as taking you to court and getting a judgment for a wage garnishment—it may be time to consider filing for bankruptcy.
+- Creditors are taking forceful tactics to recover money owed.
+If your creditors are taking legal action against you to recover debt, such as taking you to court and getting a judgment for a wage garnishment, it may be time to consider filing for bankruptcy.

-- Can’t Get Your Creditors to Negotiate Your Debt.
+- Can’t get your creditors to negotiate your debt.
 If you have excessive debt and aren’t able to get your creditors to agree to a consumer proposal or other bankruptcy alternatives, then you may need to file for bankruptcy.

 If you need to escape debt, trying to avoid bankruptcy is a natural impulse.
-However, there are times when it is necessary and countless others have used this tool to get out of debt so they can get their lives back on track.
+However, there are times when it is necessary, and countless others have used this tool to get out of debt so they can get their lives back on track.

 Why Avoid Bankruptcy?